antibland/playground/README.md

   <img src="https://dl.dropboxusercontent.com/u/24799515/img_share/credits.png" alt="">
 </p>

 The movie roles (Director, Makeup, etc.) are generated from a static `JavaScript` array.
 The names are randomly generated using [Chance.js](http://chancejs.com/).
 If you add or remove roles, the generated name length will adjust itself.
-The credits definition list `<dl>` moves using a `CSS` transform.
+The credits contain a definition list (`<dl>`) that moves using a `CSS` transform.

 <h3 align="center">Questionnaire</h3>
 <p align="center">